pauliejes/SandboxDocs/docs/user-interface.md

 Properties

 * `text` - the text on the button
-* `height` - the height in real pixels of the dialog inner content
+* `height` - the height in real pixels of the inner content
-* `width` - the width of the inner content in real pixels
+* `width` - the width in real pixels of the inner content

 Events